-- Separate ground wires from power wires at the point of entry to the enclosure.
-To minimize the ground wire length within the enclosure, locate the ground reference point near the point of entry for the plant power supply. - All electrical chassis and machine elements should be grounded to a central ground bus, normally located near the point of entry for the plant power supply of the enclosure.
+• Separate ground wires from power wires at the point of entry to the enclosure.
+To minimize the ground wire length within the enclosure, locate the ground reference point near the point of entry for the plant power supply.

+- Ground all electrical chassis and machine elements to a central ground bus, normally located near the point of entry for the plant power supply of the enclosure.
 Paint and other nonconductive material should be scraped away from the area where a chassis makes contact with the enclosure.
-In addition to the ground connection made through the mounting bolt or stud, a one-inch metal braid or size #8 AWG wire can be used to connect between each chassis and the enclosure at the mounting bolt or stud. - The enclosure should be properly grounded to the ground bus.
-Make sure a good electrical connection is made at the point of contact with the enclosure. - For continued safety, machine ground should be connected to the enclosure and to earth ground.
+In addition to the ground connection made through the mounting bolt or stud, a one-inch metal braid or size #8 AWG wire can be used to connect between each chassis and the enclosure at the mounting bolt or stud. - Properly ground the enclosure to the ground bus.
+Make sure a good electrical connection is made at the point of contact with the enclosure. - For continued safety, connect machine ground to the enclosure and to earth ground.